 Heavy metal is a huge genre that contains many different types of artists.
 In fact, it has become somewhat notorious for the proliferation of sub genres, and the classification of heavy metal musicians is practically an industry itself.
 Some subgenres include thrash, hair metal, death metal, black metal, NWOBHM (New Wave of British Heavy Metal), Nu-metal, industrial, and grunge.
 Below are some websites to help orient you to the diverse world of heavy metal music.

 Below are a few samples of different heavy metal genres and some research sources specific to them.
 It is not meant to be comprehensive of all PHSC's holdings or heavy metal genres, but will give you an idea of where to start.
 You can find many more sources by searching the PHSC catalog, databases, or by talking to a librarian.
 Please note that you will need to be logged in to access the databases.
 Also, some books are unavailable in PHSC's collection, but are available for free through Interlibrary Loan.
 Film information links to the Internet Movie Database (IMDB).
-Free access points are noted when available, although some may require a public library card.
+Many films are available for free from your public library through streaming services like Hoopla or Kanopy.

 This article explores musical hybridization in Indonesian death metal using the band Siksakubur as a case study, examining the ways they negotiate relationships with the overlapping contexts of death metal as a global genre, Indonesian death metal as a localized phenomenon and popular music in postcolonial/post-Soeharto Indonesia.